Degree-Seeking Undergraduate Special Education Program

 Appeal & Reapplication Policy

-Candidates who are not admitted may appeal the admission decision by submitting a letter of appeal to the Special Education Program Director by November 1 for fall applications and April 1 for spring applications.
+Candidates who meet the stated criteria may apply for admission to the Special Education Program.
+Candidates who are not admitted may appeal the admission decision by submitting a letter of appeal to the DES Department Chair within 30 days of the appeal notification.
 The candidate may be asked to meet with the Special Education Admission Committee as part of the appeal process.
 Candidates will be notified of the appeal decision in a timely manner.
 The appeal decision is final.

 Director, Special Education Program